sethgis/Wind-Erosion-Modelling/source/Forest Products Generation/Forest Canopy Density.rst

 FCD Data Encoding
 =============================
-The ultimate output of the FCD product was rescaled to percentage, using a linear regression modell.
+The FCD product is rescaled to percentage, using a linear regression model.
-The values were later reclassified into various Forest Canopy classes.
+The values are later reclassified into various Forest Canopy classes.
-The percentage output values of this equation geovisualised areas of Dense Canopy, Moderate Canopy and Open Canopy between 100 to 65, 65 to 45, 45 to 30 respectively, while the Non- Forest areas were capped at below 30 percent as shown in the table below.
+The percentage output values of this equation geovisualises areas of Dense Canopy, Moderate Canopy and Open Canopy between 100 to 65, 65 to 45, 45 to 30 respectively, while the Non- Forest areas were capped at below 30 percent as captured in the table below.

 +------------------+-----------+---------+
 | Sensor/Dataset   | Min       | Max     |